ropensci/roweb3/content/blog/2025-11-07-github-and-away/index.md

 - Doug Kelkhoff
 ---

-rOpenSci peer-review has to date been exclusively conducted [on GitHub](https://github.com/ropensci/software-review/issues?q=sort%3Aupdated-desc%20is%3Aissue%20state%3Aclosed).
-We are not planning on moving away from this system any time soon, but are nonetheless aware that many people prefer alternative platforms. rOpenSci also has an organizational presence on both [GitLab](https://gitlab.com/ropensci) and [Codeberg](https://codeberg.org/ropensci).
-This post describes how rOpenSci community members can use these - and any other - alternative platforms[^1] The use of alternative platforms is a form of decentralization, with each additional platform used lowering the risk of negative consequences associated with any particular platform.

-[^1]: [tangled](https://tangled.org) is a _distributed_ system for code hosting, so technically not a platform, and the "backend" of Codeberg, [forgejo](https://forgejo.org/), also [supports federation](https://forgejo.org/faq/#is-there-a-roadmap-for-forgejo).
-We nevertheless use the word "platform" to simply any cost-hosting system, including [tangled](https://tangled.org), and other federated systems.
+rOpenSci makes heavy use of GitHub for our projects and services, including [software peer-review](https://github.com/ropensci/software-review/issues?q=sort%3Aupdated-desc%20is%3Aissue%20state%3Aclosed).
+GitHub is by far the most widely used git or code-hosting platform, and the combination of its popularity and freemium services have made it central to open-source and R communities.
+However, for a variety of reasons, some of our community members or potential members may prefer or need to use other platforms.
+These reasons may include concerns about privacy, including [identifying information required for age verification in some jurisdictions](https://www.abc.net.au/news/2025-09-24/digital-dilemna-social-media-age-ban-platforms/105807302).
+Other reasons include a desire to support platforms with different ownership or business models, based in other countries, or supprting alternatives to avoid the risk of hegemony.

+GitHub remains our primary code platform and we have no immediate plans to migrate, but we are keenly aware of the trade-offs our community is considering and that they vary from member to member.
+We want to provide opportunities to help users not using  GitHub to participate in rOpenSci activities,  and we also to continually explore alternative platforms and models for the future.

+In this post, we describe one approach rOpenSci members can use alternative platforms while still staying connected to rOpenSci operations on GitHub.
+This is most applicable to current or future developers of rOpenSci peer-reviewed packages, but we hope also serves as a useful guide for those testing approaches to managing code across multiple platforms more generally.

 ## Code (still) needs a single home

 All platforms described here are based on [Git](https://git-scm.com/), which is generally used in a centralized way, through associating code with a single, main repository to which changes can be _pushed_, or from which changes can be _pulled_.
 This kind of workflow assumes a single connection between code on your local machine and this single main version.
-Code can of course be hosted anywhere, and we aim here to show how easy it is for code to be simultaneously hosted on an arbitrary number of platforms.

-Hosting code in multiple locations creates multiple connections between local and remote versions.
-This can easily create conflicts in Git.
-To keeps things simple, this post will therefore presume that every repository maintains a single, primary home on one platform, with other platforms hosting or "mirroring" copies of the code.
+To keeps things simple, this post will therefore presume that every repository maintains a single, primary remote on one platform, with other platforms hosting or "mirroring" copies of the code.

 ## Mirroring on other platforms

 Different remote instances of a Git repository are often referred to as "mirrors".
-This is potentially confusing because (among other reasons) a mirror is a two-way thing (object -> mirror -> reflection), whereas mirroring of repositories is often one-way only (source -> mirror, but not back again).
-As said above, we presume here that code has a single, primary remote home on one platform.
-The term "mirror" is then used here to refer to locations on any platforms other than the primary remote home.
+Here "mirror" refers to copies of code on any platforms other than the primary remote.
-Most examples presume GitHub to be the primary remote home, because rOpenSci operations are (still) built around that presumption, but any platform can serve as a primary remote location, with GitHub, and any number of other platforms then being mirrors.
+Most examples presume GitHub to be the primary remote, because rOpenSci operations are built around that presumption, but any platform can serve as a primary remote location, with GitHub, and any number of other platforms then being mirrors.
-"Alternative locations" just implies any additional mirror locations other than the primary home.
+"Alternative locations" just implies any additional mirror locations other than the primary remote.

-Code mirrors are only ever updated through `git push` events from local versions, or from other `git` events on the primary remote (such as merges or direct commits).
+Code mirrors are only ever updated through `git push` events from local versions, or from other `git` events on the primary remote.
 Change events originating on the primary remote are generally incorporated in a local version via `git pull`, and then pushed out to all mirrored versions.
 A `git pull` command should only ever be applied to the primary remote version, and never to any alternative mirror versions.
 In this diagram, the large yellow arrow represents the only connection where both `push` and `pull` events are allowed.